-Donation Deadline Changed to April 15
+Donation Deadline: April 15

-Beginning in the 2010 tax year, A.R.S.
+A.R.S.
 43-1089 (G) allows donors to claim an Arizona state income tax credit for contributions made through April 15 to count toward the prior tax year at the election of the donor.
 The Federal deduction for the donation will apply in the calendar year it was receipted by APESF.
 This tax credit donation can be made alongside your other tax credit donations to various organizations.

 We are excited that you are interested in making a dollar-for-dollar tax CREDIT contribution to support children in private schools.
-“Taking the Credit” is simple…just learn your A-B-C’s!
+“Taking the Credit” is simple…just learn your A-B-Cs!

 AArizona Private School Tuition Tax Credit Law, A.R.S.
 Section 43-1089 allows individuals to re-direct their State income tax to School Tuition Organizations, like APESF, that provide scholarships to private school students in Arizona.
-It’s a WIN-WIN School Choice Program — donors control how their tax dollars are spent and children receive quality private education!
+It’s a WIN-WIN School Choice Program — donors control how their tax dollars are spent, and children receive quality private education!

 Other Important Benefits